 \section{Introduction}

 Fiat-collateralized stablecoins such as USDC and USDT have become a fundamental component of the digital asset ecosystem.
-With the combined market capitalization exceeding \$300 billion as of year 2025, these assets serve as a critical bridge between the traditional financial system and the decentralized finance (DeFi) sector \cite{gorton2023taming}.
+With the combined market capitalization exceeding \$300 billion as of 2025, these assets serve as a critical bridge between the traditional financial system and the decentralized finance (DeFi) sector \cite{gorton2023taming}.
 They function as the primary unit of account, a medium of exchange for 24/7 global settlement, and a core form of collateral for decentralized lending and derivatives protocols.
-The perceived stability of these assets underpins the valuation and liquidity of thousands of other digital assets.
+The perceived stability of stablecoins supports the valuation and liquidity of thousands of other digital assets.
 However, this reliance introduces significant risk as these stablecoins are not immune to periods of market stress and can ``de-peg" from their \$1 target, as evidenced by the acute de-pegging of USDC in March 2023 \cite{abraham2024crypto}.
-The mechanism that governs these de-peg and re-peg dynamics, particularly the collective behavior of market participants, is not well understood.
-Therefore, this paper attempts to address the critical question --- \textit{``who restores the peg?''}
+The mechanism and underlying infrastructure that control these de-peg and re-peg dynamics, particularly the collective behavior of market participants, are not well understood.
+This paper attempts to address the critical question of who restores the peg?

 The stability of fiat-collateralized stablecoins is maintained by two independent mechanisms as demonstrated in Figure~\ref{fig:market_structure}: a primary market where authorized participants (arbitrageurs) can mint or redeem the stablecoin directly with the treasury at the \$1 peg, and a diverse ecosystem of secondary markets (e.g., centralized and decentralized exchanges) where the asset is freely traded \cite{lyons2023keeps}.
-The efficacy of this pegging mechanism is critically dependent on the design of the primary arbitrage channel characterized by accessibility, cost, and processing speed \cite{potter2024drives}.
+The effectiveness of this pegging mechanism is critically dependent on the design of the primary arbitrage channel characterized by accessibility, cost, and processing speed \cite{potter2024drives}.
 These markets are populated by a heterogeneous collection of multiple agents, ranging from arbitrageurs to retail traders.
-While arbitrage is a well-known economic mechanism for restoration, the tipping point at which this mechanism fails due to congestion or liquidity drying up remains unknown.
-It remains unclear how collective actions aggregate to create a specific breakdown point at which the peg collapses, despite rational arbitrage incentives.
+While arbitrage is a well-known economic mechanism for maintaining the \$1 peg, the tipping point at which this mechanism fails due to congestion or reduced market liquidity remains unknown.
+It remains unclear how collective actions of market participants aggregate to create a specific breakdown point at which the peg collapses, despite rational arbitrage incentives.
 Our model attempts to quantify this non-linear threshold.